HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ###### Strict exception handling
 It was essential to handle and recover errors that cause harmful results strictly because this system was trained in real environment.
-I had to handle many abnormal situations like twisted guidewire and path deviation by excessive manipulation.
+I handled many abnormal situations like twisted guidewire and path deviation by excessive manipulation.
 Also, communication manipulator exception was another serious handling point because it could lead to system procedure to halt.

 <figure>